mlflow/mlflow/docs/source/models.rst

     df = spark_df.withColumn("prediction", pyfunc_udf(struct("name", "age")))

-If you want to use conda to restore the software environment that was used to train the model, set the `env_manager` argument when calling :py:func:`mlflow.pyfunc.spark_udf`.
+If you want to use conda to restore the python environment that was used to train the model, set the `env_manager` argument when calling :py:func:`mlflow.pyfunc.spark_udf`.